Glossary – Updated for the 3rd Edition March 2020

 ATA – See “AMO”.

 B-50 – Dacron bowstring material made by Brownell.
-B-500 is the same material, but made
+B-500 is the same material, but made by BCY.

 Back (of bow) – Part of the bow that faces away from the archer.

 Backstop – Area or material behind the target capable of stopping errant arrows.

 Back Tension – Term describing the force maintained against the bow and bow string by the deep back muscles while at anchor and after the shot.